 - Member of Dialectical Behavior Therapy National Certification and Accreditation Association (through which I hold a certification in DBT)

-- Adjunct Professor with the University of NC-Greensboro and NC A&T State University since 2011
+- Assistant Professor with the University of NC-Greensboro and NC A&T State University

 Dianna L. Case

 I am a long-time resident of North Carolina.
 I completed my undergraduate studies at UNCG, and completed my graduate studies in the Joint Master of Social Work Program at UNCG and NC A&T in 2000.
 I am licensed by the NC Social Work Certification and Licensure Board.
 I have been a member of the National Association of Social Workers since 1998.
 I am in the process of completing my Intensive DBT Training through Dr. Marsha Linehan’s Behavioral Tech.
 In 2005, I was fortunate enough to volunteer with my adult son for a week in Gulf Port Mississippi after Hurricane Katrina.
 We performed deconstruction work—demolishing the interior of each home and removing water-destroyed personal belongings.
 The devastating conditions shocked my senses.
 Although the people we helped were stunned by the damage and loss, their will to survive and rebuild strong.
 Each person we helped verbalized appreciation for the help and individual respect offered.
 I returned to Greensboro physically exhausted yet reenergized and invigorated by the capacity of the human resolve to thrive.
 In my professional work I build a reciprocal relationship.
 I will work with you to develop a treatment plan and set goals.
 I provide treatment for children, adolescents, adults, and couples with a wide range of issues, including depression, anxiety, unresolved emotional issues, self-esteem/self-empowerment, grief and loss, and relationship/family concerns.
 I utilize strength-based, solution-focused treatment with evidence-based therapies.